Enterprise Security Leadership: Managing Virtual Teams

 In their 8 Rules for Managing Virtual Teams, the golden rule is to never assume uniform tech competency.
 Tune in to their discussion and learn what you need to know about effective communication and management for your remote teams.

-In this Managing Virtual Teams training course, students will learn in working its ins and outs as the course covers the advantages and challenges of virtual teams, how to make them successful, and provide them with management tips.
+In this Managing Virtual Teams course you will learn the advantages and challenges of virtual teams, how to make them successful, and provide them with management tips.

 Why are Virtual Teams Important?